Vivek Murthy: Early life and education

 Murthy was born in Huddersfield, Yorkshire, England.
-His parents H. N. Lakshminarasimha Murthy and Myetraie Murthy were immigrants from Karnataka, India, with his grandfather H. C. Narayana Murthy being a director of the Mysore Sugar Company.
+His parents Hallegere Narayana Lakshminarasimha Murthy and Myetraie Murthy were Iyengars from Karnataka, India, with his grandfather H. C. Narayana Murthy being a director of the Mysore Sugar Company.
 In 1978, the family moved to Newfoundland, Canada, where his father worked as a district medical officer.
 When he was three years old, the family relocated to Miami, and his parents established their medical practice.

 Murthy was raised and completed his early education in Miami, graduating as valedictorian from Miami Palmetto Senior High School in 1994.
 He then attended college at Harvard University and graduated magna cum laude in 1997 with a Bachelor of Arts in biochemical sciences.
 In 2003, Murthy earned an M.D. from Yale School of Medicine and an M.B.A. from Yale School of Management, where he received a Soros Fellowship for New Americans.

 During his time at Yale, Murthy helped start "The Healer's Art" – a four-week long elective in which medical students discuss critical topics such as what it means to serve as a healer, how to cope with losing a patient, and how to prevent physician burnout.

 Career

 Undergraduate years

 While a Harvard freshman in 1995, Murthy co-founded VISIONS Worldwide, which he led for eight years.
-The nonprofit organization focused on HIV/AIDS education in the U.S. and India.
+This nonprofit organization promotes HIV/AIDS education in the U.S. and India.
 He also co-founded Harvard's bhajan club.
 In 1997, he co-founded the Swasthya Community Health Partnership to train women as community health workers and educators in rural India.

 Medical career

 Murthy completed his internal medicine residency at Brigham and Women's Hospital and Harvard Medical School.
 As an attending physician at Brigham and Women's Hospital, Murthy cared for thousands of patients while assisting in the education of hundreds of undergraduates, medical students, and residents.

 In 2008, Murthy founded and served as president of Doctors for America, a group of more than 15,000 physicians and medical students supporting high-quality affordable care for all.

 In 2011, Murthy was appointed by Barack Obama to serve on the Presidential Advisory Council on Prevention, Health Promotion, and Integrative and Public Health within the Department of Health and Human Services.
 The group advises the National Prevention Council on developing strategies and partnerships to advance the nation's health through prevention.
 In 2012, Murthy worked as co-chair of Obama's healthcare advisory committee during his re-election campaign.

 Murthy is also the co-founder and chairman of TrialNetworks, a cloud-based Clinical Trial Optimization System for pharmaceutical and biotechnology trials that improves the quality and efficiency of clinical trials to bring new drugs to market faster and more safely.
-He founded the company as Epernicus in 2008, originally, to be a collaborative networking web platform for scientists to boost research productivity.
+He founded the company as Epernicus in 2008, as collaborative networking web platform to enable scientists to boost research productivity.